Azure/azure-sdk-for-python/doc/dev/tests.md

 If you need logging functionality for your testing, pytest also offers [logging][pytest_logging] capabilities either inline through the `caplog` fixture or with command line flags.

+### Configure live or playback testing mode

+"Live" tests refer to tests that make requests to actual Azure resources.
+"Playback" tests require a recording for each test; the test proxy will compare the requests/responses that would be made during each test with requests/responses in the recording.

+To run live tests, set the environment variable `AZURE_TEST_RUN_LIVE` to "true" in your environment or `.env` file.
+Live test runs will produce recordings unless the environment variable `AZURE_SKIP_LIVE_RECORDING` is set to "true" as well.
+To run tests in playback, either set `AZURE_TEST_RUN_LIVE` to "false" or leave it unset.

 ### Run and record tests

 With the `AZURE_TEST_RUN_LIVE` environment variable set to "true", use `pytest` to run your test(s) in live mode.